 **In every sense of the word.

-Image: Dósa Géza “Gábor Bethlen among his Scholars” 1870.Explore posts in the same categories: bad writing, Fundamentalisms, History, Republican follies, Stupidity, Uncategorized, words mattter comment below, or link to this permanent URL from your own site.
+Image: Dósa Géza “Gábor Bethlen among his Scholars” 1870.bad writing, Fundamentalisms, History, Republican follies, Stupidity, Uncategorized, words mattter comment below, or link to this permanent URL from your own site.